-I am a writer who works with business and community leaders to help them get to the heart of their stories and connect with new audiences.
+I work with business and community leaders to help them get to the heart of their stories and connect with new audiences.

 David Burn